Reverse a Number in Python

 The software will ask you to reverse a number and will show whether your answer was right along with the time it took.

-Reversing numbers is beneficial for a variety of data manipulation tasks like reformatting IDs, or finding patterns.
+Reversing numbers is beneficial for various data manipulation tasks like reformatting IDs or finding patterns.

-• After iterating over a list of integers and reversing each one of them, the algorithm will displthe results as a list.
+Iterate over a list of integers, reverse each one, and display the results as a list.

 def process_data(numbers):